yager-j/my-portfolio/README.md

 <br/>

 ## Internship at ustwo Nordics
-During my internship at ustwo Nordics I worked as part of a cross-functional product team developing a large-scale production iOS app.
-I built new features in Swift, rewrote code to use modern Swift technology, redesigned app features, and collaborated on app direction and maintenance.
+As part of a cross-functional product team I built new features in Swift, rewrote code to use modern Swift technology, redesigned app features, and contributed to code maintenance.

 SwiftUI – Combine – Async/Await – GitHub Actions – MVVM